gavinyork/zephyr3d/doc/markdown/scene.octreenodechunk.getworldsize.md

 number

-The root size of the octree
+The root world size (edge length) of the octree.

+## Remarks

+Same across all chunks; used to convert between world coordinates and indices.